SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/Backend/status.md

 ### Next Release

 The Android app has a 1 month release cycle.
-The next scheduled release is November 20, 2017.